Chart Color Schemes

 Barmera hosts an older demographic, ranking in the top quartile nationwide

-The median age in Barmera is 48 years, which is similar to the Rest of SA's average of 47 years but well above the national norm of 38 years.
-Compared to the Rest of SA average, the 65-74 cohort is notably over-represented at 16.0% locally, while the 0-4 year-olds are under-represented at 3.7%.
-This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between 2021 and present, the 15 to 24 age group has grown from 10.2% to 11.8% of the population, while the 75 to 84 cohort increased from 7.1% to 8.6%.
-Conversely, the 45 to 54 cohort declined from 13.2% to 11.8%, and the 5 to 14 age group dropped from 11.9% to 10.5%.
-Population forecasts for 2041 indicate substantial demographic changes for Barmera, with the 75 to 84 cohort showing the strongest projected growth at 48%, adding 275 residents to reach 849.
-Senior residents aged 65 and above will drive 83% of population growth, underscoring demographic aging trends.
+The median age in Barmera is 48 years, similar to the Rest of SA's average of 47, which is well above the national norm of 38.
+The 65-74 cohort is notably over-represented in Barmera at 16.0%, compared to the Rest of SA average and the national figure of 9.4%.
+Meanwhile, the 0-4 age group is under-represented at 3.7% locally.
+Since 2021, the population aged 15 to 24 has grown from 10.2% to 11.8%, while the 75 to 84 cohort increased from 7.1% to 8.6%.
+Conversely, the 45 to 54 age group declined from 13.2% to 11.8% and the 5 to 14 group dropped from 11.9% to 10.5%.
+By 2041, population forecasts indicate substantial demographic changes for Barmera.
+The 75 to 84 cohort is projected to grow by 48%, adding 275 residents to reach 849.
+Senior residents aged 65 and above will drive 83% of population growth, highlighting demographic aging trends.
 Conversely, both the 65-74 and 5-14 age groups are expected to see reduced numbers.